stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger’s Road to a New Civilization — A Critique.md

-is inevitable. according to him, it is possible to design a [[social system]], where there would be no incentives for short-term gains or that short-term gains would not be greater than focusing on long-term stability and ecology. but can this be actually true? because socio-economical global civilization is a complex system of complex systems, it’s [1228](https://www.youtube.com/watch?v=9TQHtaRXntQ&t=1228.93s)

-more plausible to think that there will always be various loopholes and backdoors we couldn’t account for, such that they can and will be exploited by greedy self-propagating systems for gaining power at the cost of the common long-term health of the entire humanity. it’s difficult to believe that a system without those problems is possible. if it is, i think we would need a much stronger, formalized argument to show that this is indeed possible. this is connected with another point kaczynski makes. complex systems, such as a society, climate, ecosystem, are systems of interconnected elements. they behave in a nonlinear fashion, that is an increase in some parameter (e.g. temperature) may lead to disproportionately huge results.
+is inevitable. according to him, it is possible to design a [[social system]], where there would be no incentives for short-term gains or that short-term gains would not be greater than focusing on long-term stability and ecology. but can this be actually true? because socio-economical global civilization is a [[complex system]] of [[complex system|complex systems]], it’s more plausible to think that there will always be various loopholes and backdoors we couldn’t account for, such that they can and will be exploited by greedy self-propagating systems for gaining power at the cost of the common long-term health of the entire humanity. it’s difficult to believe that a system without those problems is possible. if it is, i think we would need a much stronger, formalized argument to show that this is indeed possible. this is connected with another point kaczynski makes. [[complex system|complex systems]], such as a society, climate, ecosystem, are systems of interconnected elements. they behave in a nonlinear fashion, that is an increase in some parameter (e.g. temperature) may lead to disproportionately huge results.
 [1286](https://www.youtube.com/watch?v=9TQHtaRXntQ&t=1286.86s)

-the characteristics of a complex system tell us very little that could help us in guessing what the system will do. we often observe novel behaviors on the scale of the entire systems — so called emergent behaviors. many complex systems function in chaotic ways. this means that their behavior is unpredictable, even in principle. just a tiny difference in the model of such a system will lead to completely different results and conclusions. the farther we go into the future with our predictions, the worse they are. if we can’t predict how the society will
+the characteristics of a [[complex system]] tell us very little that could help us in guessing what the system will do. we often observe novel behaviors on the scale of the entire systems — so called emergent behaviors. many [[complex system|complex systems]] function in chaotic ways. this means that their behavior is unpredictable, even in principle. just a tiny difference in the model of such a system will lead to completely different results and conclusions. the farther we go into the future with our predictions, the worse they are. if we can’t predict how the society will